List of Buffalo metropolitan area schools: Overview of City Honors School at Fosdick Masten Park

 City Honors School follows designated teaching practices to ensure students have direction and receive continuous feedback.
 Student participation in community service and volunteer opportunities is strongly encouraged at this International Baccalaureate school.
 The school offers a specialized science research program where students complete laboratory internships and graduate with a special diploma authorized by City Honors School and their research institutions.
 Advanced Placement and/or Regents courses are available at every grade level.

-City Honors School at Fosdick Masten Park 2022 Rankings

-City Honors School at Fosdick Masten Park is ranked #234 in the National Rankings.
-Schools are ranked on their performance on state-required tests, graduation and how well they prepare students for college.
-Read more about how we rank the Best High Schools.